 Fossil of mom with egg reveals Pterosaur's female form

-Her life came to a crashing end, but the fossil left by a flying reptile nicknamed Mrs T has shed light on what female pterosaurs looked like when they soared above Earth millions of years ago.
+Her life came to a crashing end, but the fossil left by a flying reptile nicknamed Mrs T has shed light on what female pterosaurs looked like when they soared above Earth some 220-65 million years ago.

-Pterosaurs were warm-blooded, winged creatures that flew alongside the dinosaurs between 65 million and 220 million years ago, and they resembled a mix between a stork and a bat.
+Pterosaurs were warm-blooded, winged creatures that flew alongside the dinosaurs and resembled a mix between a stork and a bat.

-"She has relatively large hips, to accommodate the passage of eggs, but no head crest," Unwin said.
+"She has relatively large hips, to accommodate the passage of eggs, but no head crest," he said.